-Newer Bluetooth devices use the far more efficient Bluetooth 4.0 (aka Bluetooth Smart) standard to give you much better battery life for both your iOS device and your accessory.
-You can connect to these devices:
+Newer Bluetooth devices use Bluetooth 4.0 (aka Bluetooth Smart).
+It's far more power efficient than earlier versions of Bluetooth, so you'll get better battery life for both your iPad and your gadgets.
+With a compatible iPad (iPad 3 or newer, any iPad mini), you can connect to these devices: